10 African Countries With the Most Number of Universities

 One likely explanation is the fact that the African continent as a whole is simply too large as a unit of analysis.
 Another is the compartmentalization of researchers by the official languages of the regions to be studied, making any comprehensive analysis beyond boundaries such as Anglophone and Francophone quite tricky.
 Given this situation, moreover, it is understandable that a few historical works on higher education in Africa that have been written in English are biased toward the former British colonies after colonialism.

-More recent works include that of Okunor, which focused on West African countries under strong British and American influence such as Gold Coast, Sierra Leone, and Liberia.
+More recent works include that of Okunor, which focused on West African countries under strong British and American influence, such as the Gold Coast, Sierra Leone, and Liberia.
 A significant additional work on higher education is the Eastern and Southern African Universities Research Programme that was conducted in 1984.
 Such studies commonly view the colonial era as the beginning of modern higher education in Africa and do not refer to the higher education institutions that existed before colonialism.

 It is well known that people who are scholars, as well as the higher education institutions that foster and harbor them, have significant roles to play in the development of a society.
 Even so, historical studies of higher education institutions on the African continent remain significantly scarce.

-While certain exceptions do exist, even these have only a limited focus.
+While certain exceptions do exist, even these have a limited focus.
 One likely explanation is the fact that the African continent as a whole is simply too large as a unit of analysis.
 Another is the compartmentalization of researchers by the official languages of the regions to be studied, making any comprehensive analysis beyond boundaries such as Anglophone and Francophone quite tricky.
 Given this situation, moreover, it is understandable that a few historical works on higher education in Africa that have been written in English are biased toward the former British colonies after colonialism.

-African Universities Ranking Amongst Others
+African Universities Ranking Among Others

-There are many different rankings and league tables, and several African universities consistently per population.The University Rankings focuses on four broad areas that they feel are of particular interest to prospective students: research, teaching, employability, and international outlook.
+There are many different rankings and league tables, and several African universities consistently rank per population.
+The University Rankings focus on four broad areas that they feel are of particular interest to prospective students: research, teaching, employability, and international outlook.

 These four key areas are assessed using six indicators, with each given a different percentage weighting.
 A strong emphasis is placed on